ucdavis/cru-computing/collections/_helpdesk/access_box_remotely.markdown

 ---

 <p><span class="discreet">While Box does offer Windows and MacOS tools that are available on all Dean's Office managed computers, when accessing Box from a personally owned computer or the <a href="https://computing.caes.ucdavis.edu/documentation/helpdesk/remote-desktop" target="_blank">Remote Desktop</a> service provided by the Computing Resources Unit, the online web portal for Box must be used.</span></p>

-<p><span class="discreet">The College of Agricultural & Environmental Sciences Dean's Office provides access to a Remote Desktop connection for all units, centers, and departments supported by the Computing Resources Unit.
-The Remote Desktop service can be accessed from any internet connected computer, including computers at home.</span></p>
-<p><span class="discreet">NOTE: For MacOS, you must first download and install the <a class="external-link" href="https://apps.apple.com/us/app/microsoft-remote-desktop-10/id1295203466" target="_blank">Microsoft Remote Deskop app</a> from the Mac App Store.</span></p>
 <br />

 <h3>Accessing Box from a personal computer: </h3>